Love and Loathing at the DNC

 Tuesday morning, the 20th.
 Some notes on Harris and Israel-Gaza-Palestine:

-Last night, KSQD reporter and my colleague Chris Krohn reported on the first day of the DNC and I followed that show with my interview with author of Tinderbox & founder of Middle Eastern Studies at the University of San Francisco, Stephen Zunes.
+Last night, KSQD reporter and my colleague Chris Krohn reported on the first day of the DNC and I followed that show with my interview with the author of Tinderbox & founder of Middle Eastern Studies at the University of San Francisco, Stephen Zunes.
 Zunes is controversial for some folks, but he knows his stuff.
 I wanted to talk to someone who could lay down some geopolitical facts and talk about real strategies going forward.
-Reality often sucks but it’s what we’ve got.
+Reality often sucks, but it’s what we’ve got.

 I think the interview was important and we spent some time talking about where Vice President Kamala Harris might go with Israel — Palestine, and where a Trump administration has gone and likely will also go (beyond current rhetoric).
 See Zunes’ article on this for The Progressive.
 Most third party & independent candidates are not on the ballot in all 50 states & honestly, have no path to victory.